Content warning, highlight the hidden text between the lines:

 Long, frustrated blink.
 Reluctant nod.
 Instant regret.

 "Quit rushing me!
 Jeepers!
-I'm gonna hit the pay window, and then I'm going to change, and then," Alicia turned to Janice, finally introducing her to the conversation as a participant.
+I'm going to hit the pay window, and then I'm going to change, and then," Alicia turned to Janice, finally introducing her to the conversation as a participant.
 "Where should I meet you?"

-With a bored but businesslike tone, she replied, "I'll bring my car around and just wait, I guess.
+Janice replied in a bored but businesslike tone, "I'll bring my car around and just wait, I guess.
 I drive a silver Zebop."

-Alicia threw the strap of her gym bag over her shoulder and winced as it rubbed against a bruise from Kat hitting her with a flatscreen monitor.
-She asked "Are you in the VIP parking lot?"
+Alicia threw the strap of her gym bag over her shoulder and winced as it rubbed against a bruise from a flat-screen monitor.
+"Are you in the VIP parking lot?"

 Janice's eyes met Alicia's with a deadpan stare. "...
 No."

 Angry footsteps echoed as Alicia stormed down the corridor.
-She wondered if winning the tag straps even was even worth the headache.
-Alicia resolved to look for a new tag partner when they lost the belts.
-Past the tunnel to the VIP parking lot and the showrunner's office, into the crank-turn hallway: a 90-degree right turn about twenty feet from a similar turn heading left.
-This seemed right.
-The other way from production was the lockers and the trainer's room near where she was attacked.
-Party Girl probably could have shown her the way, but Alicia was sore, tired, frustrated, and just wanted to be left alone.
+She wondered if winning the Queens of War Tag Team Championship was even worth the headache.
+Alicia promised herself to start looking for a new tag team partner soon as they lost the belts.
+She breezed past the tunnel to the VIP parking lot and the showrunner's office, into the crank-turn hallway: a 90-degree right turn about 20 feet from a similar turn heading left.
+This seemed like the right way.
+Party Girl could have shown her, but Alicia was sore, tired, frustrated, and just wanted to be left alone.

 SOMEBODY HELP!
 PLEASE, SOMEBODY HELP ME!"

-"No," Alicia whimpered, and then screamed as a mouthful of daggers pierced the side of her neck.
-Just like Party Girl.
-Blinding, white-hot pain shot through the flailing rookie's neck as sharpened teeth sunk into her throat, puncturing the unprotected flesh.
-Warm crimson bubbled up from the fresh wound and rolled down Alicia's neck and started to pool on the floor.
+"No," Alicia whimpered, and then screamed as a mouthful of daggers pierced her neck, ripping open the unprotected flesh.
+A tide of warm blood bubbled from the fresh wound and spilled onto the floor.

-"Hey!" shouted an authoritative, familiar voice.
+"Hey!" shouted a familiar voice.
 "Get off her!
 If you want to fight, do it in the ring; not out here."

 No. Enough.
 No more madness tonight.
 Alicia politely but firmly cut her boss off, "Helene, thank you.
 I'm taking care of it.
 I just want to get paid and go home.
 Please."